 I have been professionally involved in the financial markets for around 15 years.
-Yet, my passion for economics and finance started much earlier.
-I remember the moment when I first came across a book on economics in my hometown’s public library.
-I was a boy in a primary school in a small town in Poland.
-And most likely, it was the only book on economics in that library.
-I was curiously fascinated to read about the mysterious relation between inflation and unemployment and how the authorities can affect it with fiscal and monetary policy.
-I felt like I just found a magic tool to change people’s lives.
-It was very honest and naive to believe things are so simple.
+Yet, my passion for economics and finance started much earlier in the primary school.
+I remember the moment when I first came across a book on economics in a public library.
+Most likely, it was the only book on economics in that library.
+I was puzzled and curious to read about the relation between inflation and unemployment.
+I learned how the authorities can use fiscal and monetary policy to steer their country’s economies.
+It felt like I just found a magic tool to change people’s lives.
+I was very naive to believe things are so simple.
 Yet, it sparked my desire to understand those processes better and be involved in making decisions that matter.

-Two decades later I am based in London – the financial centre of the world – where I manage fixed income portfolios investing in global emerging markets.
+Two decades later, I manage fixed income portfolios investing in global emerging markets.
+I have worked in Amsterdam, Warsaw and London.
 When I remind myself of that initial fascination of a young boy, I am very grateful I could fulfil my ambitions.
-I am privileged to observe how the history of many emerging countries unfold and interacts with the world of finance.
-I can see how economic theories work in practise and how policymakers have to make difficult choices.
+I could observe how the history of many emerging countries unfold and interacts with the world of finance.
+I could watch how economic theories work in practise and how policymakers have to make difficult choices.
 What is more, I follow how those decisions influence markets and, to some extent, people living in the countries we invest in.

 There are no experts who know the future.
 I’m no exception.
 My purpose is to make the financial world a little bit less complicated and more exciting.
 I am sharing what I have learnt and what inspires me about the markets, decision-making, leadership and self-development.